-The NFER Tests in grammar and punctuation (Summer) were first standardised in February 2016.
-They were later restandardised in the summer of 2017 to more closely match the time of year the tests are intended to be used.
-Both of these trials were conducted with a sample of schools from across England.
-Around 3000 pupils participated in the first standardisation trial of the materials.
+The NFER Tests in reading, mathematics and grammar and punctuation suite 2 (Spring) were standardised in March 2017 with a sample of schools from across England.
+Around 4500 pupils participated in the trial of the materials for each subject (reading, mathematics and grammar).